sourcegraph/careers/job-descriptions/content-engineer.md

 - **Progress**.
 We make continuous progress on our product by [releasing a new version of Sourcegraph every month](https://docs.sourcegraph.com/dev/releases).
 Check out [our product roadmap](https://docs.sourcegraph.com/dev/roadmap) to see what we are working on next.
 We also hold [regular retrospectives](https://docs.sourcegraph.com/dev/retrospectives) to learn how we can work better as a team.

 If you are passionate about making the world better through software, come join us!

+### About the role
+We are looking for an individual who is passionate about teaching others, and taking the complex and making it clear.
+This role will require you to become an expert on Sourcegraph and help our customers become experts as well.

+You will:

+- Plan and write technical content and blog posts, user training materials and other educational resources, case studies with current customers, product marketing whitepapers, and more.
+- Work cross-functionally with Software Engineers, Developer Advocates, Product Managers, and Account Executives to understand customer use cases and document solutions.
+- Help build a content marketing strategy that positions Sourcegraph as a leading source for knowledge  about elite development processes, developer tools, and more.

+### Ideal candidates have
+- Experience in a content writing/editing role or a customer-facing role (technical trainer, customer engineer, technical account manager).
+- Excellent writing, editing, research, and planning skills.
+- Understanding of what makes technical content clear and effective.
+- Ideally, some experience in software development, to understand Sourcegraph’s value proposition, product features, and customer pain points and needs.

 ### Interview process